ckyrkou/CNN_Car_Detector/README.md

 │   │   │    |    non_cars (2738).jpg
 ```

 The imades are contained within **data.zip**, just extract to the root folder.
-You are ncouraged to enrich the dataset in order to obtain more robust results.
+You are encouraged to enrich the dataset in order to obtain more robust results.
 Please acknowledge the original dataset.

 ## Dependencies
 - Python - 3.6.4